Keyport Innovation Center helps rescue cables from obsolescence

-A 3D printer at the Keyport Innovation Center onboard Naval Undersea Warfare Center Division, Keyport prints a part for a 3D-printed cable repair mold recently developed by NUWC Division, Keyport Mechanical Engineer Joshua Lee.
-The KIC is a collaborative space where individuals from across the command can partner, share knowledge, and foster a culture of innovation and growth.
-(U.S. Navy photo by Jacob Snow/Released)
+The Keyport Innovation Center onboard Naval Undersea Warfare Center Division, Keyport is a collaborative space where individuals from across the command can partner, share knowledge, and foster a culture of innovation and growth.

+In a testament to collaborative ingenuity, the KIC recently assisted engineers from the command’s Acoustic Countermeasures Department in an effort to revolutionize the repair of cables for outboard launcher assemblies on naval vessels.

+These cables sometimes experience issues with debonding, which occurs when their components begin to separate or detach.
+Due to the high cost of repairing debonded cables, they’re currently being discarded and replaced.
+This poses a significant cost to the Navy, as the cables are valued at $20,000 apiece and are becoming increasingly difficult to produce as their designs grow older, according to NUWC Division, Keyport Mechanical Engineer Joshua Lee, who is among the engineers working to address the problem.

 |Date Taken: